 ‘I applaud you!!
 Wow!
 Such a hard thing to do with all these little minds asking all these questions and having to repeat yourself!
 Thank you!
 Thank you!!!
 Thank you!!
 Your patience and commitment are so very much appreciated.
 Hang in there!’ - Y7 parent

 'I think it is fantastic.
 The school has done an amazing job at keeping these kids stimulated and providing structure for the day.
 My kids are also finding it quite fun - long may it last!
 I have heard nothing but good things from parents and it's certainly a big step up from what anyone else is doing.’ - Y9 and 11 parent

 ‘My kids are having very focussed and meaningful face to face interactions and offline study.
 When I came back yesterday, my daughter said, 'this has been such a productive day, I love it.’ - Y10 and 12 parent

 ‘This online lesson thing is genius...kids loving it, I'm loving it!
 I thought it was going to be a nightmare but it's not, they're just doing a normal school day - you've got it so right I must say!’ - Year 7 and 11 parent

 As time goes on, new challenges will emerge, perhaps as digital fatigue sets in or as the novelty value of virtual learning wears off and the visceral desire to fully reconnect with the Alice Smith community inexorably strengthens.

 Teachers are carefully monitoring engagement, progress and well being, and proactively reaching out to students and parents as issues arise.

 We will continue to adapt and keep learning on-track, until we return to campus and, once again, immerse ourselves in the uniquely real Alice Smith experience.

-Dave Potts, Vice Principal for Learning & Teaching at the Alice Smith School.
+Author: Dave Potts, Vice Principal for Learning & Teaching at the Alice Smith School.